Below are the Bible Study Lessons from our Tuesday Study Group that I have been able to upload to this site. The lessons are in canonical order.

 Matthew’s Infancy Narrative

 In this Advent study, we read through the Christmas story as found in Matthew 1-2.
-Our story begins with the genealogy of Jesus, continues with his birth as told through the eyes of Joseph, and ends with the visitation of the Magi.
+Our story begins with the genealogy of Jesus, continues with his birth as told through the eyes of Joseph, and ends with the Magi and the flight and return from Egypt.
 For the background of this study, I have used N.T.
 Wright’s Matthew for Everyone and Pope Benedict XVI’s Jesus of Nazareth – The Infancy Narratives.
 The Advent study covers three weeks.

 The Sermon on the Mount